 Cheryl Gemignani was one of the founding members of the Collaborative Family Law Council of Wisconsin and firmly believes that individuals should be in charge of their own decisions, which is why she dedicates a large portion of her practice to mediation.
 She believes that generating flexible options for each family provides the best outcomes for success going forward.
 She is committed to reaching resolutions acceptable to all which preserve the family’s positive relationships.
 She has served as mediator and arbitrator for many years helping hundreds of parties successfully resolve their issues through mediation.
 She has a unique style which facilitates parties successfully reaching their own resolutions with her guidance and assistance, even in the most contentious situations.

-Michelle Stoeck and Corey Montiho frequently meet with couples who are seeking to resolve their divorce without having to go through difficult and costly litigation.
+Michelle Stoeck frequently meets with couples who are seeking to resolve their divorce without having to go through difficult and costly litigation.
 One party (husband or wife) calls our office to set up a consultation for one hour.
-Both parties may come in for the consultation, at which time the parties give the attorney background information and Corey or Michelle help identify the areas of conflict and options for resolution.
-One party can then retain Michelle or Corey on a limited scope basis (such as for a period of three hours), or that party may call to schedule another consultation, to have Michelle or Corey prepare agreements or help the parties reach a resolution without significant litigation costs.
+Both parties may come in for the consultation, at which time the parties give the attorney background information, and Michelle helps identify the areas of conflict and options for resolution.
+One party can then retain Michelle on a limited scope basis (such as for a period of three hours), or that party may call to schedule another consultation, to have Michelle prepare agreements or help the parties reach a resolution without significant litigation costs.

 What is Arbitration?